Search

 iNaturalist: threetreez

-Why it matters This matters because community-verified sightings like this help track where native trees like eastern white pine are thriving or declining, which can guide local planting decisions and conservation efforts in your own neighborhood.
+Community-verified sightings like this help track where native trees like eastern white pine are thriving or declining, which can guide local planting decisions and conservation efforts in your own neighborhood.

 Someone spotted and reported an eastern white pine tree in Dix Hills, Long Island, and the observation was confirmed as research-grade — meaning it met the quality bar to be used in real scientific databases.
 Eastern white pine is a beloved native tree of the northeastern US, known for its soft, feathery needles and graceful height.
 Records like this help scientists and gardeners alike understand where these trees are growing and how their range may be shifting over time.